frendsick/torth/docs/intrinsics.md

 ### LOAD Variants

-There are four different STORE intrinsic variants:
+There are four different LOAD intrinsic variants:

 - LOAD_BYTE (8-bit)
 - LOAD_WORD (16-bit)
 - LOAD_DWORD (32-bit)
 - LOAD_QWORD (64-bit)

-For example, to load a value of type [INT](types.md#int---integer) (64-bit) from a memory location to the stack you should use the LOAD_QWORD intrinsic.
-Also, it is preferred to use the _type.load_ functions from the [std-library](../lib/std.torth) which also expricitly cast the loaded value to the corresponding [type](types.md).
+For example, to load a value of type [INT](types.md#int---integer) (64-bit) from a memory location to the stack, you should use the LOAD_QWORD intrinsic.
+Also, it is preferred to use the _type.load_ functions from the [std-library](../lib/std.torth) which also explicitly cast the loaded value to the corresponding [type](types.md).
 There is a typed load function for every [built-in type](types.md#built-in-types), for example `int.load`.

 ## NTH